Welcome to Footprint Garden Farm

 Upcoming Events …

-We had a great day opening our home and garden for Sustainable House Day on Sept 15th.
-So we hope to open again next year.
-Next year you will be able to book on line to see us and other inspiring, energy efficient houses Australia wide! https://sustainablehouseday.com/
+We have had a great time opening our home and garden for Sustainable House Days in Sept.
+This year you will be able to book on line to see us and other inspiring, energy efficient houses Australia wide! https://sustainablehouseday.com/

 news and articles